Indianapolis Child Support Lawyer

 When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.
 The disruption of the stability of a complete family and the uncertainties that lie ahead are often very upsetting to children.
 Parents can feel a deep sense of disappointment, or even shame, regarding the impact of a divorce on their child’s life.

 In the midst of all these deeply emotional issues comes the question of child support.
 The law regarding this topic exists to protect the child, not to punish either party in the divorce.
-Even so, and even when there is a shared commitment to the future happiness of the child, disagreements can arise regarding what is fair, or what each party considers realistic.
+Even so, and even when there is a shared commitment to the future happiness of the child, disagreements can arise regarding what is fair, or what each party considers realistic for child support payments.

-Indianapolis family law attorney Angela Trapp understands the sensitive nature of child support issues and the importance of protecting the best interests of everyone involved.
+Indianapolis child support attorney, Angela Trapp, understands the sensitive nature of child support issues and the importance of protecting the best interests of everyone involved.
 She understands what is at stake and will take every possible measure to avoid a difficult future with your ex-spouse and child.
 Contact her office today for a free initial consultation.

 How is Child Support Calculated?